 I was born and raised in Southern California and it wasn’t unusual for me and a few friends to just decide on a whim to go to Disneyland for the day.

-My friends were on either side of me and this kid jumped into my arms giving me the biggest hug.
-His dad immediately said, “So you’re the famous Curt I have heard so much about this past year.
-You made a real impact on Scott’s life”.
+My friends were on either side of me, and this kid jumped into my arms giving me the biggest hug.
+His dad immediately said, “So, you’re the famous Curt I have heard so much about this past year.
+You made a real impact on Billy’s life”.

 We talked about camp and other things for about 5 minutes and then off they went.
 One of my friends said, “Whoa, that was so cool.”
 The other agreed.
 I responded with, “Yeah, it was…but I don’t remember that kid at all.”

-Even though I didn’t remember Scott, that moment at Disneyland had such a huge impact on me.
-It is why I do what I do and why, when the camp industry has such a high turn-over rate (even with leadership staff), I remain in this field.
-So, in the end, Scott changed my life as well.
+Even though I didn’t remember Billy, that moment at Disneyland had such a huge impact on me.
+It is why I do what I do, and why, when the camp industry has such a high turn-over rate (even with leadership staff), I remain in this field.
+So, in the end, Billy changed my life as well.

 Wally, the Camp Director